Browse by Medical Category

-As members of this highly specialized team, our role is to integrate today's advanced radiation therapies into each patient's treatment plan, which often begins with surgery and also may involve chemotherapy.
+As members of this highly specialized team, our role is to integrate today's advanced radiation therapies into each patient's treatment plan, which often begins with surgery and may involve chemotherapy.
 We treat the complete range of head-and-neck cancers and other diseases, including:

 In the 1970s, Mass General’s C.C.
-Wong, MD, a pioneer of head-and-neck radiation oncology, led groundbreaking studies that demonstrated how administering radiotherapy twice daily could improve outcomes in many patients.
+Wang, MD, a pioneer of head-and-neck radiation oncology, led groundbreaking studies that demonstrated how administering radiotherapy twice daily could improve outcomes in many patients.
 Today our physicians and scientists continue to develop and investigate new techniques and technologies used around the world to make treatment more effective and improve the quality of patients' lives.

 Our team has been involved in breakthroughs such as:

 We provide comprehensive clinical care excellence in managing the full spectrum of benign and malignant tumors of the head and neck.
 Due to the technological advancements within the department, we can offer the best radiotherapeutic treatment options that are tailored to an individual case.
 In addition, our patient care is in collaboration with multidisciplinary groups such as medical oncology and head and neck surgery.
 We have outstanding clinical resources within head and neck radiology, head and neck pathology, cancer psychology, pain and palliative services, speech and swallow specialists.
 There are numerous other patient-centric support services such as social work, massage therapy, acupuncture, support group, and nutrition consultations that complement our immediate radiation services and are directly accessible through our department.